KaidiK/KaidiK.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Assistant Professor in the [Department of Biostatistics and Data Science](https://school.wakehealth.edu/departments/biostatistics-and-data-science) at Wake Forest University School of Medicine (WFUSM), begining June 2025.
-I earned my Ph.D. degree in Biostatistics from [Vanderbilt Univeristy](https://www.vumc.org/biostatistics/vanderbilt-department-biostatistics) in 2025, where I was fortunate to be advised by [Dr. Simon Vandekar](https://simonvandekar.github.io/).
+I am an Assistant Professor in the [Department of Biostatistics and Data Science](https://school.wakehealth.edu/departments/biostatistics-and-data-science) at Wake Forest University School of Medicine (WFUSM) beginning June 2025.
+I earned my Ph.D. in Biostatistics from [Vanderbilt University](https://www.vumc.org/biostatistics/vanderbilt-department-biostatistics) in 2025, where I was fortunate to be advised by [Dr. Simon Vandekar](https://simonvandekar.github.io/).

-My research centers on advancing and applying statistical knowledge to address critical challenges in various biomedical fields, including Psychiatry, Psychology, Alzheimer's disease and Neuroscience.
-I am especially interested in leveraging and intergrating data from large-scale, multi-scource studies to generate insights that advance scientific understanding in different fields.
+My research centers on advancing and applying statistical methodology to address critical challenges in various biomedical fields, including Psychiatry, Psychology, Alzheimer's disease and neuroscience.
+I am especially interested in leveraging and integrating data from large-scale, multi-source studies to generate insights from a biostatistical perspective that advances research in these fields.

-**Current statistical research includes**:
+**Current research includes**:

-+ developing a universal effect size reporting framework
++ Developing a universal effect size reporting framework
-+ enhancing the replicability of neuroimaigng studies through improved study design and statistical techniques
++ Enhancing the replicability of neuroimaging studies through study design and statistical techniques
-+ advancing longitudinal modeling techniques to characterize the Alzheimer's disease progression across the entire disease spectrum
++ Advancing longitudinal modeling techniques to characterize the Alzheimer's disease progression across the disease spectrum
-+ quantifying subject-specific cognitive resilience in patients with Alzheimer's disease
++ Quantifying subject-specific cognitive resilience in patients with Alzheimer's disease

-I also pursue broad collaborative interests accross medicine and public health.
+I also pursue broad collaborative interests across medicine and public health.
 If you are interested in collaboration, please feel free to contact me at kkang@wakehealth.edu

 ## Recent News